 - 14-16 payments per year and the annual salary will include these extra-wages;

 - 23 business days of vacation per year;

 - a compensation must be paid in case of firing an employee due to reasons that don’t concern his/her behavior or performances;

 - the social security funds will cover the payments for an employee who is ill and stays at home for a certain period of time, if he/she receives a proof for his/her illness from a doctor;

 - there is a 15 days vacation for marriage, two days for the birth of a child or the death of a family member, one day for home relocation, 20 days for paternity leave and four months for maternity leave.

 The video below provides more details on the regulations for hiring employees in Spain:

-It is recommended that the local and the foreign companies to observe the rights of the employees because there are a lot of litigations in courts started by employees against their employers.
-The employees generally win these litigations, if their employers didn’t respect their legal obligations in case of dismissal and the judges usually decide in favor of the employee.
+It is recommended for local and foreign companies to observe the rights of the employees as there are a lot of litigations carried out in courts started by employees against their employers.
+The employees generally win these litigation cases, if their employers didn’t respect their legal obligations in case of dismissal and the judges usually decide in favor of the employee.

-For hiring and dismissal of employees, you may contact our law firm in Spain.
-Our Spanish lawyers will present you the legal regulations and will help you take the right decisions regarding your employees.
+For more details on the regulations related to hiring employees, you may contact our law firm in Spain.
+Our Spanish lawyers will present you the legislation on this matter and will help you take the right decisions regarding your employees.